colbycarter/Data_Science_Portfolio/README.md

 ### Data Science Portfolio

-colby.carter@berkeley.edu
+Email: colby.carter@berkeley.edu
 LinkedIn: https://www.linkedin.com/in/colby-carter-aa71a975/
+Social Media: @colbycartertn

-Master of Information and Data Science, completed May 2019 University of California, Berkeley
+Master of Information and Data Science, completed May 2019
+University of California, Berkeley

-This repository contains a sample of Colby's data science project work from UC Berkeley's MIDS graduate program.
+This repository contains a sample of Colby's data science project work from UC Berkeley's MIDS graduate program, plus personal tutorials on data science tools.
 Key projects have been selected from the following completed course subjects:

 0. _Capstone_.
 This master's culminated in a group project in which our team built a web app-based product that guides the collection of mountain bike accelerometer data and generates component-level model predictions to proactively identify part degradation and necessary maintenance (Spring 2019).